substain/TalkieTalkie/README.md

 <img align="right" width="100" height="100" src="https://github.com/substain/TalkieTalkie/blob/main/icon.svg">
 A presentation tool/framework to create presentations within Godot.

+The example presentation can also be found at [https://substain.itch.io/talkietalkie](https://substain.itch.io/talkietalkie).

 ## Quickstart: How to create a new presentation

 1) Check out the example_main Scene for a quick overview